K9YA Telegraph

-The K9YA Telegraph is a free, monthly, general interest amateur radio e-Zine first published in January 2004.
+The K9YA Telegraph is a free, monthly, general interest amateur radio e-zine first published in January 2004.
 The journal of the Robert F. Heytow Memorial Radio Club, the K9YA Telegraph is distributed to subscribers in over 100 countries via e-mail as a PDF file.
 Issues comprise original articles written by authors drawn from its subscriber base.
 Notable among those authors was contributing editor, Rod Newkirk (SK), W9BRD/VA3ZBB, former "How's DX" columnist for QST magazine; Wayne Green (SK), W2NSD, legendary publisher of 73 and other popular electronic hobbyist magazines; and Don Keith, N4KC, best-selling and award-winning author.

 The K9YA Telegraph describes itself as unique in offering the amateur radio community a no-cost, high concept publication covering a number of topics unavailable elsewhere and in providing a welcoming venue and readership to first-time writers.

 The Telegraphs staff includes: Michael Dinelli, N9BOR, layout; Philip Cala-Lazar, K9PL, editor; and Jeff Murray, K1NSS, cartoonist.

-Cartoons of K9YA Telegraph cartoonist emeritus (as of April 2016) Dick Sylvan, W9CBT, appear in NAQCC News, the newsletter of the North American QRP CW Club.
+Cartoons of K9YA Telegraph cartoonist emeritus (as of April 2016) Dick Sylvan (SK), W9CBT, appear in NAQCC News, the newsletter of the North American QRP CW Club.
 A collection of Dick's cartoons is reproduced in the book, HI HI—A Collection of Ham Radio Cartoons (ISBN 9781411661950).